Mandatory new student orientation is August 13, 2014 - August 15, 2014.

 The DNP graduate is educated to:

-The capstone is a project which integrates and synthesizes the knowledge you have gained throughout the program.
+The capstone is a project which integrates and synthesizes the knowledge students have gained throughout the program.
 The project will focus on a practice change initiative in risk reduction.
 Examples include: a program evaluation, a quality improvement project, evaluation of a new practice model, a consulting project, or a pilot study.
 It is based on the individual student's interests.
 Students will discuss issues with practice leaders and mentors to identify and refine their project goals.
 Please click here to view previous DNP capstone projects.